 We accept unofficial transcripts, but here is the order of preference and rationale:

 1 - Official transcripts, if available, are always the best.

-2 - Copies of official transcripts are expected, especially if the candidate earned the degree some years back.
+2 - Copies of official transcripts are excepted, especially if the candidate earned the degree some years back.

 3 -Unofficial transcripts are typically used only by students, so we don't want to use them too often.

 Please follow additional directions outlined in the attached "NCAT Faculty Credentialing Form."
 All signatures should be electronic Signatures.

 - Upload the "NCAT Faculty Credentialing Form" (attached to this article), faculty transcripts, and faculty CV as a PDF files.

 - Name this file according to the Faculty's Name (ex.
 "JaneDoe.pdf" )

 - Submit all credentialing packets to The Office of Strategic Planning and Institutional Effectiveness (OSPIE) for approval through this portal. (ospie.freshdesk.com)